octokit/plugin-rest-endpoint-methods.js/docs/actions/listOrgVariables.md

 # List organization variables

 Lists all organization variables.
-You must authenticate using an access token with the `admin:org` scope to use this endpoint.
-If the repository is private, you must use an access token with the `repo` scope.
-GitHub Apps must have the `organization_actions_variables:read` organization permission to use this endpoint.

 Authenticated users must have collaborator access to a repository to create, update, or read variables.

+OAuth app tokens and personal access tokens (classic) need the `admin:org` scope to use this endpoint.
+If the repository is private, the `repo` scope is also required.

 ```js
 octokit.rest.actions.listOrgVariables({